shrivathsap/shrivathsap.github.io/about.markdown

 <title> About </title>
 Welcome to my website!

 I am Shrivathsa Pandelu, currently an MMath second year student at ISI Kolkata.
-In the mathematical sphere, I am mostly interested in the corner occupied by Geometry and Topology, however other corners are interesting too.
-It feels really weird to talk about oneself in this manner.
-Here's my [CV](./cv.html).
+Before that I got my Bmath degree from ISI Bangalore.
+As far as interests go, I am interested in algebraic topology, algebraic geometry, differential topology, algebraic number theory, cryptography, physics, reading etc. Here's my [CV](./cv.html).

 This site is hosted by GitHub, and was created using Jekyll.
-It currently uses (a modified) Jekyll Minima theme.
+It currently uses a modified Jekyll Minima theme.
+The purpose of this site is to host some of the things I have written and perhaps the occasional maths related post or something like that.